Our Board of Directors

 Mr. Fecan is Board Champion for the Transplant Campaign.

-Serving on the Board since 2011, Mrs. Angela Feldman is Executive Vice-President of Camrost-Felcorp a respected GTA real estate firm that has developed and built over 12,000 residential units and over 2 million square feet of office/retail space.
+Serving on the Board since 2011, Mrs. Angela Feldman is Executive Vice-President of Camrost-Felcorp, a respected real estate development firm that has built over 85 towers throughout the Greater Toronto Area.

 Mrs. Feldman is a member of the Human Resources Committee.

 Joining the board in 2018, Mr. Martin Goldfarb, is an entrepreneur and a leading expert in the study of human behavior as it relates to the marketplace and society.
 In 1966, Mr. Goldfarb established Goldfarb Consultants, a market research consulting firm which he grew into an international company with 26 offices around the globe.
 He is now Chair of Goldfarb Ventures, a private equity company, a Principal at Goldfarb Intelligence Marketing and President of Almada a private corporation.

 Mr. Goldfarb has an M.A. in Sociology from the University of Toronto, a Honourary Doctorate of Laws from York University and is the inaugural recipient of the University College, University of Toronto, Distinguished Alumni Award.
 He has co-authored 2 books: Marching to a Different Drummer and Affinity: Beyond Branding in 2010.